AaronDewes/github-helper-bot/README.md

 # GitHub helper bot

-A bot to make GitHub development much easier, originally developed for Umbrel.
+A bot to make GitHub development much easier, originally developed for Umbrel, now used by Citadel.

 ## Sources

 This bot wouldn't be possible without these amazing projects: